 The vaccine is free to all New Yorkers, the city says.
 At the same time, insurance experts and consumer advocates have warned that the complexity of the American health care system may lead some people to receive bills for care related to receiving the vaccine.

 I am not a U.S. citizen.
 Can I still receive the vaccine?

 The city has said that you do not need to share your immigrant status to receive the vaccine.
 Both city and state health departments have said they will not share patient information with federal immigration authorities.
-In December, Gov. Andrew Cuomo pushed back against a requirement that states share vaccine recipient data with the federal government, saying it could dissuade undocumented immigrants from receiving the vaccine.

 Due to diminishing demand for vaccines, appointments are overwhelmingly available at sites around the city.
 You can likely find a same-day appointment in your area.
 Walk-ins are also welcome at many sites.

 Listen below for a podcast from January on the city's complicated and flawed early vaccine rollout.